- Blessed are you that your eyes see and your ears hear

 Point #4.
 Therefore, from a literal point of view, when we retrace our journey out of Egypt to Mount Sinai (Israel and the Commonwealth of Israel) we are daily measuring the contents of our own inner-life by the “measure of the manna.”
 Since Messiah is the Manna from Heaven it only makes sense that we would be reading and meditating on His teaching during this very special time of the year.

 Forty-nine days of measuring our lives by the Manna of Messiah:

 The Jewish calendar year we are in now is 5778.

-In chapters twenty to sixty-nine of the “Messiah in Yom HaBikkurim” we will be providing a summary of the forty-nine meshalim (parables, proverbs) of Messiah; along with His Seven “I Am” Sayings.
-This year we will be starting the Counting of the Omer (Nisan 16-Day 1) the evening of Saturday, March 31, 2018.
+In chapters twenty to sixty-nine of the “Messiah in Yom HaBikkurim” we will be providing a summary of the forty-nine meshalim (parables, allegories) of Messiah; along with His Seven “I Am” Sayings.
+This year we began the Counting of the Omer (Nisan 16-Day 1) the evening of Saturday, March 31, 2018.

 *Yom Rishon, the first day of the Jewish week, begins Saturday evening and ends Sunday evening.

-We are posting the Firstfruits (Seifirat HaOmer-ספירת העומר) calendar with *secular dates below in honor of the Messiah Yeshua.
+We are posting the Firstfruits (Sefirat HaOmer-ספירת העומר) calendar below in honor of the Messiah Yeshua.
 The actual historical day of Messiah’s resurrection (Ha-Bikkurim, Techiyat Ha-Mashiach, Year 3790, Nisan 16/17) was on the first day of Firstfruits—-on a Sunday morning.
-The resurrection of Messiah Ben Yosef (the Suffering Messiah) is our central reference point for our observing HaBikkurim this year and all future years until the day He, the Messiah Ben David (the Conquering Messiah), triumphantly returns to us (Israel) from heaven.
+The resurrection of Messiah Ben Yosef (the Suffering Messiah) is our central spiritual reference point for our observing HaBikkurim this year and all future years until the day he, the Messiah Ben David (the Conquering Messiah), triumphantly returns to us (Israel) from heaven.

 The 49 Days of Counting the Omer: